Air Niugini Flight 73

-Air Niugini Flight 73 was a scheduled service from Pohnpei, Federated States of Micronesia (FSM) to Port Moresby, Papua New Guinea, via Chuuk, FSM.
-On 28 September 2018, a Boeing 737, operated by Air Niugini, landed short of the runway at Chuuk International Airport in Weno (FSM) and came to rest in Chuuk Lagoon.
+Air Niugini Flight 73 was a scheduled service from Pohnpei, Federated States of Micronesia (FSM) to Port Moresby, Papua New Guinea, via Chuuk State, FSM.
+On 28 September 2018, a Boeing 737-800, operated by Air Niugini, landed short of the runway at Chuuk International Airport in Weno (FSM) and came to rest in Chuuk Lagoon.
 Local people in small boats rescued most passengers and all crew members.
 One passenger was found dead by rescue divers.
 Forty-six people survived, six of whom were injured.

 Aircraft and crew

 The accident aircraft was a Boeing 737-8BK, registration P2-PXE, msn 33024, Boeing line number 1688.
 It had first flown on 1 April 2005.
 The aircraft was powered by two CFM International CFM56-7B26 engines.
 At the time of the accident, the aircraft had accumulated 37,160 hours and 36 minutes flight time over 14,788 cycles.

 The aircraft was first delivered for Air India Express and was registered as VT-AXC on 19 April 2005.
 On 6 July 2005, it was damaged in a runway excursion on landing at Cochin International Airport, India.
 On 29 July 2010, the aircraft was sold to Jet Airways and registered VT-JBT.
-It was sold to CIT Leasing Corporation on 24 July 2013 and registered M-ABGK before being sold to Loftleidir, which leased the aircraft to Air Niugini on 13 September 2013, registered P2-PXE.
-On 12 May 2018, it was struck by a Lockheed L-100 Hercules, registered as N403LC, of Lynden Air Cargo whilst parked at Port Moresby Airport, sustaining damage to its right winglet.
+It was sold to CIT Leasing Corporation on 24 July 2013 and registered M-ABGK before being sold to Loftleiðir, which leased the aircraft to Air Niugini on 13 September 2013, registered P2-PXE.
+On 12 May 2018, it was struck by a Lockheed L-100 Hercules, registered as N403LC, of Lynden Air Cargo whilst parked at Port Moresby International Airport, sustaining damage to its right winglet.

 The captain and pilot in command was a 52-year-old Papua New Guinean man who had 19,780 flight hours, including 2,276 hours on the Boeing 737.
 The first officer was a 35-year-old Australian man who had 4,618 flight hours, with 368 of them on the Boeing 737.
-An engineer from Loftleidir was also on board and was sitting in the cockpit jump seat.
+An engineer from Loftleiðir was also on board and was sitting in the cockpit jump seat.
 He was filming the landing for personal use on his cell phone.
 The video was used in the subsequent investigation.